guicholeo/SMSAttachments/README.md

 CopyAttachments
 ===============

-A program that wil copy all your SMS attachments from the backup folder of the iDevice and will organize them with the orignal name and in a folder.
+Transfer SMS attachments from iPhone or any iDevice.
+The program will organize the files in a folder on your desktop and it will get rid of the files that are not needed.
+For example: .DS_Store, and the preview file of the image or video.

 Download Link
 =============